 For Blended Learning students, face to face teaching takes place on three occasions though the Trimester.
 Distance students can access remote support using Moodle forums and email and Skype with the lecturer.

-Distance learning students can access remote support using Moodle forums and email and weekly Webex sessions with the lecturer.
+Distance learning students can access remote support using Moodle forums and email and regular Webex sessions with the lecturer.

 Support is also available through using forum discussions and email.